-Resolved: That the following recommendations for

-improvement are made:

-- a) Briefings for Chairs and Vice Chairs of committees be diarised and attended as appropriate, but not be mandatory; - b) A programme of training be made available for all Chairs and Vice Chairs, which may include the role of the Chair, management of committee procedures, exempt information and confidential information, GDPR and the legal scope of access to information for Members; - c) The Chief Executive considers making presentational skills training available to all Officers who attend committee meetings a part of their role; and - d) That consideration be given to Customer and Corporate Services Scrutiny Management Committee reviewing the constitution, to provide clarity on its construction.
-This could be undertaken in liaison with Joint Standards Committee; it having already programmed a review of the Member/Staff protocol.

-Reason: In order that the observations and learning from the LGA procured report and the response from Officers be taken forward.
+- Resolved: That the following recommendations for improvement are made: - a) Briefings for Chairs and Vice Chairs of committees be diarised and attended as appropriate, but not be mandatory; - b) A programme of training be made available for all Chairs and Vice Chairs, which may include the role of the Chair, management of committee procedures, exempt information and confidential information, GDPR and the legal scope of access to information for Members; - c) The Chief Executive considers making presentational skills training available to all Officers who attend committee meetings a part of their role; and - d) That consideration be given to Customer and Corporate Services Scrutiny Management Committee reviewing the constitution, to provide clarity on its construction.
+This could be undertaken in liaison with Joint Standards Committee; it having already programmed a review of the Member/Staff protocol. - Reason: In order that the observations and learning from the LGA procured report and the response from Officers be taken forward.

-Councillor Williams, Chair [The meeting started at 5.30pm and ended at 8.50pm]
+Councillor Steward, Vice Chair in the Chair Councillor Williams, Committee Member in the Chair during private session [The meeting started at 5.30pm and ended at 8.50pm]